Air Fryer Roasted Sweet Potatoes

 - It takes just 20 minutes from start to finish, including cleaning and cubing the sweet potatoes.

-- An easy and healthy side dish that is nutritious, as well as flavorful.
+- An easy and healthy side dish that is nutritious and flavorful.

 - Made with just 6 simple ingredients you probably have in your kitchen right now!